bbrzycki/setigen/docs/source/getting_started.rst

 observational data.

-Here's a minimal working example for a purely synthetic frame, injecting a constant intensity signal into a background of Gaussian noise.
+Here's a minimal working example for a purely synthetic frame, injecting a constant intensity signal into a background of chi-squared noise.
 Parameters in |setigen| are specified either in terms of SI units (Hz, s) or :code:`astropy.units`, as in the example:

 .. code-block:: python